 Finally, some of these all-in-one fermenter/ conditioning / bottling / serving vessels while effective and fun to use have many fittings and parts, whether plastic, brass, or steel.
 Due to human nature, they may not be broken down nor properly cleaned each time used.
 It takes one single uncleaned fitting to infect all of the beer.

 - This 3-gallon glass carboy is perfect for fermenting beer, wine, cider, mead and more.
-The premium glass is impermeable to oxygen and protects beverages from bacteria and contaminants.
+It is impermeable to oxygen and protects beverages from contaminants.

 - Carboy is scratch resistant, so users can scrub it clean without damaging the item.
 Unlike plastic, glass does not hold or absorb foul odors, eliminating the inconvenience of frequent cleaning.